-I am Anna Lauren Hoffmann, a scholar and writer working at the intersections of data, technology, culture, and ethics.
-Currently, I hold the position of postdoctoral researcher with the School of Information at the University of California, Berkeley.
+I am a researcher, writer, and educator working at the intersections of data, technology, culture, and ethics.

 News & Updates

 Luke Stark and I had the chance to share our work on data metaphors and ethics in Quartz.
 Check it out!

 My paper, Where Fairness Fails: Data, Algorithms, and the Limits of Antidiscrimination Discourse, is now available online!
 It is included as part of a special issue of Information, Communication, and Society on “Data Justice” - I’m thrilled to be a part of it!